GuDzpoz/gfBadge/README.md

 Use `mkdir /tmp/out && python3 utils/generateCompactData.py <asset_texttable.ab> utils/stcJson /tmp/out` to generate the `icons.js`.
 You will need to get the newest version of `<asset_texttable.ab>` yourself.
 Move the file in place: `mv /tmp/out/icons.js src/assets/icons.js`.

 Use `sh utils/test.sh` to check if you need to fetch some missing images.
-If so, `sh utils/test.sh > missings.txt` and then `mkdir /tmp/output && python3 utils/extractMissings.py missings.txt <asset_dir> /tmp/output`, where `<asset_dir>` is where you put all the `.ab` files.
+If so, `sh utils/test.sh > /tmp/missings.txt` and then `mkdir /tmp/output && python3 utils/extractMissings.py /tmp/missings.txt <asset_dir> /tmp/output`, where `<asset_dir>` is where you put all the `.ab` files.
 After this, extracted image files will be in `/tmp/output`.

 To get usable images, `mkdir /tmp/final && mkdir /tmp/middle` and:
 ```